-- Preserve and enhance the character and living quality for all residents in all parts of the Township. - Guide future land development and community facilities to meet the needs of residents while ensuring that new development is compatible with existing developments. - Ensure that developments are compatible with the adjacent land uses in surrounding communities, where feasible. - Provide for a balanced economic base and a source of employment through utilization of non-residential lands. - Provide for the efficient movement of goods and people through the Township.
+- Preserve and enhance the character and living quality for all residents in all parts of the Township. - Guide future land development and community facilities to meet the needs of residents while ensuring that new development is compatible with existing developments. - Provide for a variety of residential, commercial, industrial, public open space, recreational and conservation uses. - Ensure that developments are compatible with the adjacent land uses in surrounding communities, where feasible. - Provide for a balanced economic base and a source of employment through utilization of non-residential lands. - Provide for the efficient movement of goods and people through the Township.